Starrcade '94: Triple Threat

 Starrcade '94: Triple Threat was the 12th annual Starrcade professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on December 27, 1994, from the Nashville Municipal Auditorium in Nashville, Tennessee.
 The main event of the show was WCW World Heavyweight Champion Hulk Hogan defending the title against his friend-turned-rival The Butcher.
 The show also included Jim Duggan defending the WCW United States Championship against Big Van Vader and Johnny B. Badd defending the WCW World Television Championship against Arn Anderson.

 Aspersions were cast on the inclusion of The Butcher (Ed Leslie) in the main event, which was seen as a political maneuver on the part of Hulk Hogan (Leslie's real-life best friend).
 The match was received negatively by industry journalists, with Wade Keller calling it "one of the low points of WCW".

 WCW closed in 2001, and all rights to their television and pay-per-view shows – including the Starrcade series – were bought by WWE.
-In 2015, all WCW pay-per-views were made available on the WWE Network.